Shallow quantum circuit for generating extremely low-entangled approximate state designs

-Our main contributions are: {(i)} finding an ensemble of states with constant entanglement, magic, and coherence that forms an approximate state design, {(ii)} showing that the resources of these states saturates their theoretical lower bounds, {(iii)} providing an explicit shallow-circuit construction for these states, and (iv) uncovering a new, surprisingly efficient classical shadow method using this circuit.
-Our construction is based on the intuition that the Hilbert space can be approximately covered by states with constant entanglement while typical states in the space have $\Theta(n)$ resources with the system size $n$, as depicted in Figure~\ref{fig:overview}(a).
-Our circuit, illustrated in Figure~\ref{fig:overview}(b), generates only a constant amount of entanglement for any input computational basis state.
-In contrast, conventional random circuit constructions as in Figure~\ref{fig:overview}(c) produce entanglement that increases with the system size~\cite{Brand_o_2016,Haferkamp2022randomquantum,Harrow2023}.
+\textit{Results.}---Our main contributions are: {(i)} finding an ensemble of states with constant entanglement, magic, and coherence that forms an approximate state design, {(ii)} showing that the resources of these states saturates their theoretical lower bounds, {(iii)} providing an explicit shallow-circuit construction for these states, and (iv) {designing} a new efficient classical shadow method using this circuit{, which is especially useful for quantum state certification}.
+Our construction is based on the intuition that the Hilbert space can be approximately covered by states with constant entanglement while typical states in the space have $\Theta(n)$ resources with the system size $n$, as depicted in Fig.\ref{fig:overview}(a).
+Our circuit, illustrated in Fig.~\ref{fig:overview}(b), generates only a constant amount of entanglement for any input computational basis state.
+In contrast, conventional random circuit constructions as in Fig.~\ref{fig:overview}(c) produce entanglement that increases with the system size~\cite{Brand_o_2016,Haferkamp2022randomquantum,Harrow2023}.